livetrails/targetjs/README.md

 [![Stars](https://img.shields.io/github/stars/livetrails/targetjs.svg)](https://github.com/livetrails/targetjs/stargazers)
 [![npm version](https://img.shields.io/npm/v/targetj.svg)](https://www.npmjs.com/package/targetj)

 TargetJS is a modern JavaScript UI framework that simplifies front-end development.
-It introduces a unique paradigm: leveraging literal objects or HTML elements and extending their capabilities with built-in lifecycles and functional pipelines.
-The framework provides a unified solution for key aspects like UI rendering, animations, API interactions, state management, and event handling.
+It provides a unified solution for key aspects like UI rendering, animations, APIs, state management, and event handling.
 This integrated approach leads to more compact code and allows for a stronger focus on user experience.
-TargetJS also supports backend generation of its specific HTML elements.
 Furthermore, it is also a highly performant web framework, as shown in the [framework benchmark](https://krausest.github.io/js-framework-benchmark/current.html).
 ## What Problems Does TargetJS Solve?